MudroadWhite/New-Principia/docs/2_architecture.md

 We have naming conventions for propositions.
 A proposition usually is named with `nxx_yyy`, with `xx_yyy` the number appeared in Principia for that proposition.
 A few of them are additionally come with their names in the text, and in that case we will adapt the `n` prefix to the name.
 For example, `Id2_08`.

 Now we come to naming conventions for (lhs) parameters.

-Functions as parameters are supposed to be named as the same style of original text: either greek letters like `φ` or their upper-cased English equivalent like `Phi`.
+- Functions as parameters are supposed to be named as the same style of original text: either greek letters like `φ` or their upper-cased English equivalent like `Phi`.

-Apparent variables are quantified variables in `forall`, `exists` and so on.
+- Apparent variables are quantified variables in `forall`, `exists` and so on.
 As parameters, they're usually lower case literals like `x`.

-Real variables are variables that can directly instantiate the proposition.
+- Real variables are variables that can directly instantiate the proposition.
 They're usually upper case literals like `X`.

 ## 5. What's under a single proof?
 If its correspondence in original text has separated the proof into several steps, rather than providing the related theorems for reference, we call this proposition is a "long proof".

-We don't enforce any architecture on short proofs.
+- Our architecture is **not required** to be enforce on short proofs.

-For a long proof, it usually have thf following structure:
+For a long proof, it usually has the following structure:
 ```Coq
 Proof.
   (* TOOLS *)